-However, unlike Ring, the brand doesn’t have a plethora of video doorbells - it has just one model The Blink Video Doorbell was announced in September 2021 and is currently on sale in the US only, priced at $49.99 / £49.99.
-Blink has confirmed the video doorbell will be made available in the UK but has yet to reveal exactly when.
-Instead, you can sign-up to be notified when it eventually does go on sale.
+However, unlike Ring, the brand doesn’t have a plethora of video doorbells - it has just one model.
+The Blink Video Doorbell was announced in September 2021 and is currently on sale priced at $49.99 / £49.99.

 Ring is most well-known for producing some of the best video doorbells, so its range of doorbells is understandably wider than its line of home security cameras.

 However, In terms of security cameras; Ring offers the entry-level Indoor Cam, which is mains-powered and costs $59.99 / £49 / AU$99, while you can pick up an outdoor camera, the Ring Stick-Up Cam, which comes in battery or mains-powered versions for $99.99 / £89 / AU$179.

 Ring Spotlight Cam is another outdoor security camera that comes in both battery- and mains-powered variants.
 It features a spotlight that illuminates when motion is detected and is priced at $199.99 / £179.99 / AU$289.99, while the Ring Floodlight Cam Pro has two 1,000 lumen floodlights (the average ceiling light is around 800 lumens) instead of a single spotlight and will set you back $249.99 / £219 / AU$379.
 It is a mains-powered camera, however.